hugOchary/reinforcement_learning/README.md

 After the training that takes 1000 iteration the mice will go toward the lever as intended.
 I need know to add a degree of complexity to this model.

+I added traps in the game and arguments to customize the training, see ```--help``` for more details.

 # Mouse trap game intermediate

 ```
-Now the lever generates food on a random cell
+    Now the lever generates food on a random cell, with no traps
 ```

+This model poses the problem of representing a dynamic environment.